 - Sitting and watching traffic and people pass by

 - Turning your mobile phone off to step away from distractions such as texts and social media, even for just 10 minutes a day

 - Listening to music without being doing something at the same time, such as being on your phone – simply listen to the music and notice the tune, the words and the different instruments

 - Read a book rather than watching TV

 - Laying in the grass and noticing how it feels under your feet and hands, or noticing the smell of the grass

 - Listening to the sounds around you – traffic, birdsong, people chatting, the rain on the window, the wind in the trees…

-- Breathing exercises – take a moment or two to concentrate on your breaths in and out; this can be really helpful if you are feeling panicky or anxious.
-Take a look at the video below, which explains breathing exercises to help if you experience breathlessness:
+- Breathing exercises – take a moment or two to concentrate on your breaths in and out; this can be really helpful if you are feeling panicky or anxious

 Even if this gives me only a few moments of respite from the jungle inside my head it is worth it.
 The peace and calm I feel in my body, mind and soul, created from focussing on my breath and senses, becomes stored in my memory and I am encouraged by this contentment within me to do it again and again.
 And I do find that the more I practiced the more second nature it becomes.
 It does require patience and a willingness to practice regularly with some ways being more “mindful” than others.
 I do feel that even the tiniest of practices enables me to reach stillness in myself and feel connected to whatever is around me, either visually or audibly.
 I find that mindful eating is particularly beneficial for me as I have experienced periods of eating disorders throughout my life.
 With mindfulness as a tool to aid pain relief so it aids me in my healthy relationship with food.
 Using my breath which is always with me means I always have that ability to ground myself and tune back in to my body rather than live within my mind.